 - National Hospice and Palliative Care Organization

-- European Association for Palliative Care "palliative care in Europe and to act as a focus for all of those who work, or have an interest, in the field of palliative care"
+- European Association for Palliative Care - "to act as a focus for all of those who work, or have an interest, in the field of palliative care"

-- International Association for Hospice and Palliative Care Providing education about palliative care and hospice in the
+- International Association for Hospice and Palliative Care - providing education about palliative care and hospice in the developing world

-- Infoline (December 5, 2008) from BC Stats -- this issue has causes of death in BC
+- Infoline - BC Stats; causes of death in BC

-- Mortality, Summary List of Causes Statistics Canada
+- Leading Causes of Death - Statistics Canada

 - Right to Die Society of Canada